adambard/learnxinyminutes-docs/c.html.markdown

 // Function pointers
 ///////////////////////////////////////
 /*
-At runtime, functions are located at known memory addresses.
+At run time, functions are located at known memory addresses.
 Function pointers are much like any other pointer (they just store a memory address), but can be used to invoke functions directly, and to pass handlers (or callback functions) around.
 However, definition syntax may be initially confusing.